taustation-fan/taustation-fan.github.io/ships.md

 ## Ship Types

 Once you have the prerequisite University courses and enough credits, you can go to a shipyard and buy a ship.
+(There is a shipyard on The Maid of Orléans, but it doesn't sell any ships.)

 The following table shows the available and the planned ship types: